So I Married an Axe Murderer: Locations

 Set in San Francisco, California, the film features familiar sights and neighborhoods of the Golden State metropolis, including the Golden Gate Bridge, the Palace of Fine Arts and Alcatraz.
 One scene on Alcatraz was filmed in "A" block, an area that was unchanged from its 1912 configuration and is not open to the public.
 The space for actors, crew and equipment is narrow, a challenge also faced by the makers of The Rock, which features Nicolas Cage and Sean Connery as characters breaking in to the prison complex.
 The tiny Cloverdale Municipal Airport is also in the film.

 The restaurant where Charlie and Harriet double-date with Tony and Susan is the Fog City Diner, which closed its doors in 2013.
-The butcher shop used for "Meats of the World" was Prudente Meats on Grant Ave, in the North Beach Section of San Francisco.
+The butcher shop used for "Meats of the World" was Prudente Meats on Grant Avenue, in the North Beach Section of San Francisco.

 The scene where Charlie breaks up with Harriet was set in Alamo Square, with the San Francisco skyline in the background.

 The final scenes are set at Dunsmuir House in the East Oakland foothills.
 Additional special effects and matte paintings created the illusion that the location was secluded among mountains.
 The exterior shot for the café, Cafe Roads, where Myers recites his beat poetry, is the bar Vesuvio, at Columbus Avenue and Jack Kerouac Alley.
 The filmmakers set the story in San Francisco, which they viewed as an ideal place for a poet like Charlie to gravitate to.

 Myers has said that he was attracted to its "coffeehouse culture, with its clothes and music and its whole sensibility ... people aren't going to bars as much.
 They tend to go out and have coffee."
 Several sets were built in warehouses near Candlestick Park, and these soundstages were used for many weeks.

 Deleted scenes

 At least two deleted scenes are known to exist - one filmed on BART, and an epilogue which revealed that Charlie and Harriet have a son named Stuart, after Charlie's father.
-Actor Keith Selvin is credited as Young Stuart in the movie.